innofactororg/bicep-action/README.md

 - [Available Options](https://microsoft.github.io/PSRule/v2/concepts/PSRule/en-US/about_PSRule_Options/)
 - [Available Rules by resource type](https://azure.github.io/PSRule.Rules.Azure/en/rules/resource/)

-### Create job
+### Deploy job

-The create job will only run when the plan job was successful.
+The deploy job will only run when the plan job was successful.

 A specific [environment](#get-started) must be specified for this job.